huangyh45/Coptotermes-formosanus-hindgut-transcriptome-supplementary-data/README.md

 # Coptotermes-formosanus-hindgut-transcriptome-supplementary-data
 Supplementary data for the research "Comparative hindgut transcriptomics reveals distinct responses of Coptotermes formosanus and its symbiotic flagellates to plant-derived insecticidal compounds nootkatone and azadirachtin"

+- Flagellate_count.zip: statistical parameters and results of flagellate counts
+- Trophallaxis_.zip: statistical parameters and results of trophallaxis frequency
+- filter-paper_consumption.zip: statistical parameters and results of filter-paper consumption
 - transcripts.fasta.gz: assembled hindgut transcriptome of reads unmapped to the genome of Coptotermes formosanus, including the transcripts from the flagellates
 - transcripts2anno.tsv.gz: function annotation of the transcripts
 - czh.Trinity.kraken2.gz: taxa identification of the transcripts by Kraken2